mohsinalimat/SwiftyMotionManager/README.md

 ## Integration

 #### Manually (iOS 8+, OS X 10.9+)
-1. for Projects, just drag and drop SwiftySensorControl.swift to your project tree.
+1. for Projects, just drag and drop SwiftyMotionManager.swift to your project tree.
-2. for Workspaces, include the entire SwiftySensorControl project.
+2. for Workspaces, include the entire SwiftyMotionManager project.

 ## Usage